Cyber-Bae/Cyber-Bae/content/post/benefits-of-programming.md

 aliases = ["job-search"]
 thumbnail = "images/dummy-article.png"
 +++

 Programming is a valuable skill that can be used in a variety of industries.
 In 2024, the demand for programmers is expected to continue to grow, making it a great time to start learning how to code.

-## Paragraph

-Programming is a valuable skill that can be used in a variety of industries.
-In 2024, the demand for programmers is expected to continue to grow, making it a great time to start learning how to code.